Mr. Raffles (Man, It Was Mean)

-"Mr. Raffles (Man, It Was Mean)" is a song by the British rock band Steve Harley & Cockney Rebel, which was released in 1975 as the second and final single from their third studio album The Best Years of Our Lives.
+"Mr. Raffles (Man, It Was Mean)" is a song by the British rock band Steve Harley & Cockney Rebel, released on 23 May 1975 as the second and final single from their third studio album The Best Years of Our Lives.
 The song was written by Harley, and produced by Harley and Alan Parsons.
 "Mr. Raffles (Man, It Was Mean)" reached number 13 in the UK Singles Chart.

 Background

 "Mr. Raffles (Man, It Was Mean)" was released as the follow-up single to "Make Me Smile (Come Up and See Me)" which reached number one in the UK in February 1975.
 After The Best Years of Our Lives had reached the UK top 5 in March, "Mr. Raffles" was released in May.
 It reached number 13 in the UK Singles Chart and remained in the top 50 for six weeks.